mgudmund/postgresql-vagrant/README.md

 To get started download Virtualbox and Vagrant.

-The get the Vagrantfile of choice and run:
+Get the Vagrantfile of choice and run:
 > vagrant up

 And the box will be downloaded and started as a virtual machine.